SeanKilleen/seankilleen.github.io/_posts/2012-04-17-building-a-build-process-part-4-source-code-management-via-subversion-and-apache-on-centos.markdown

 That's it; the server will start at boot.

-###Feedback Welcome!
-I'd love to hear any comments on this series.
-Find it useful?
-Think there's a better way to implement the technique or something I should have mentioned?
-Please drop a line in the comments to help me improve the series!
 ###References
 Some of the great resources that I pulled this information from: